robotdotnet/NetworkTablesCore/README.md

 The program uses C# 6.0 features, and comes precompiled for .NET 4.5.
 However, as long as you have VS 2015, it will compile down to .NET 3.5 with only minor changes.

-Currently support Windows 32 and 64 bit, and the RoboRIO.
-The native library is not currently compiled for linux, but it probably could be without too much hastle.
+Currently support Windows 32 and 64 bit, Linux 32 and 64 bit, and the RoboRIO.
+The native library should be able to be compiled on Mac, however I do not own a Mac, and have no way to test it.
+If the native library is built for Mac OS, and the loading code is changed to load the right library.
+Arm support other then the RoboRIO should be easy to enable, and should happen soon.

 Please note that NetworkTables is a protocol used for robot communication in the